 Former Officer Indemnification.
-In July 2007, the Company was advised that the United States Attorney's Office for the District of Utah indicted two former officers of the Company.
-The Company has been advised that a trial date has been set for April 21, 2008.
-The Company is cooperating fully with the U.S. Attorney's office in this matter and has been advised that it is neither a target nor a subject of the investigation or indictment.
-By virtue of certain provisions of the Company's Articles of Incorporation, Bylaws and indemnification agreements with these former officers, the Company has a direct financial obligation to advance funds related to the indemnification agreements with each former officer for any liability and for all reasonable attorney's fees and costs incurred in defending against the charges brought by the United States Attorney.
-In accordance with Statement of Financial Accounting Standards No. 5, Accounting for Contingencies, ClearOne has accrued a total of \$1.9 million in the first half of its fiscal 2008, representing the probable amount that as of the date of the financial statements could be reasonably estimated of its liability, through trial, associated with the advancement of funds related to the indemnification agreements.
-The \$1.9 million accrual is management's best estimate of the Company's liability as of the date of the issuance of its financial statements.
-In accordance with SFAS 5, the Company will adjust its contingent liability, as necessary, to reflect the probable amount of its liability that can be reasonably estimated.
+The Company has been informed that a trial date has been set for October 20, 2008.
+In accordance with SFAS No. 5, Accounting for Contingencies, ClearOne has accrued a total of \$2.2 million in the first nine months of its fiscal 2008, the balance of which was about \$670,000 at March 31, 2008 representing the probable amount that as of the date of the financial statements could be reasonably estimated of its liability, through trial, associated with the advancement of funds related to the indemnification agreements.
+The accrual is management's best estimate of the Company's liability as of the date of the issuance of its financial statements.
+In accordance with SFAS No. 5, the Company will adjust its contingent liability, as necessary, to reflect the probable amount of its liability that can be reasonably estimated.
 The Company's actual liability may be higher or lower than management's estimate upon final resolution of the matter.